-Leslie Cohen was raised by her single mother after her father was killed in a car accident when she was eleven.
+Leslie was raised by a single mother after her father was killed in a car accident when she was eleven.
 She learned from an early age to be self-reliant and to navigate life in unconventional ways.
-She left high school after the tenth grade to accept early enrollment at Emory University.
-Deciding that she preferred a larger university setting, she transferred first to University of Georgia at Athens and two years later to Georgia State University in Atlanta.
-Leslie left college after four years to start a printing business with her future husband, Jeff.

 Career and Family

-While running a successful business and raising a family Leslie still found time to volunteer in her community and to work on issues she cared for.
-It was important for her to teach her children that each of us has a responsibility to help those around them and to stand up for their beliefs.
+While running a successful business and raising a family, Leslie still found time to volunteer in her community and to work on issues she cares about.
+She found it important to teach her children that each of us has a responsibility to help those around us and to stand up for their beliefs.

 Coming To Wilmington

 In 2013, after her two children each moved from the family’s suburban Atlanta home, Leslie moved to Wilmington with her husband of 34 years, Jeff.
 The family has long ties to the area as Jeff’s grandfather built a summer home in Carolina Beach in 1933.
 That cottage is still the family summer gathering place.

 Leslie became involved in local issues here when the passage of HB2 threatened the rights of their adult children.
 Her activism quickly spread into other issues as she became aware of the struggles of others in her community.